AdobeDocs/commerce-knowledge-base.en/help/how-to/general/upgrade-mariadb-10-4-to-10-5-for-magento-commerce-cloud.md

 ## Solution

-Adopt new security-only patches (2.4.4-p9 or 2.4.5-p8) that are being released on June 11, 2024 to ensure compatibility with MariaDB 10.5.
+Adopt the new security-only patches (2.4.4-p9 or 2.4.5-p8) that are being released on June 11, 2024 to ensure compatibility with MariaDB 10.5.
 Then, follow the steps below to upgrade from MariaDB 10.4 to 10.5.

-### Upgrade steps
+### Upgrade steps for cloud deployments

 1. Create a [DB backup using ECE-Tools DB backup commands](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/develop/storage/snapshots).
 This backup must be done before steps 2 and 3 in case something goes wrong while updating tables/rows.
 1. [Check and convert all compact tables to dynamic tables](https://experienceleague.adobe.com/en/docs/commerce-operations/implementation-playbook/best-practices/maintenance/mariadb-upgrade).
 This step is required to avoid potential data loss during the database upgrade.